micheleangioni/node-ts-ai-starter/readme.md

 ## Introduction

 Node TypeScript Starter is a starter kit for applications written in TypeScript and using Express as web framework.
-It comes with the following feature out of the box:
+It comes with the following features configured out of the box:

 - DDD structure
 - server configuration with enabled CORS